rwxrob/zet/docs/1910/README.md

 # 🧘Yoga Log

+***Tuesday, January 17, 2023, 9:15:05AM EST***

+Yesterday I did only one sun A. But I biked a ton the day before, which was my "yoga" for that day.
+Could hardly walk after.
+It was glorious.

 ***Friday, January 13, 2023, 9:13:50PM EST***

 Yoga today was pretty fun.
 I left the TTS on and was able to hear the comments coming in from the stream.
 Doris was cooking in the other room and we chatted while I did yoga.
 We had our old playlist from when we were on our honeymoon in Asheville.
 She even mentioned it reminder her of when she would make salsa while I did yoga in the other room.
 The music makes all the difference for me.
 In fact, I know I'm suppose to be all focused and concentrating on the breath, but fuck it.
 I want to have fun.
 I prefer the rave-party-yoga vibe with really fun music on while I go through the poses.
 For some reason it helps me not take it so seriously.
 I get all serious when I do yoga and sometimes even get more stressed out because I can't hit poses.
 I know in my mind that this is totally not the way to be, but it's a struggle.
 The music gives me something to focus on and remember that it's all just fun.
 It's all good.
 Then, when my wife says something, or teases me, or interrupts me I don't bark at her.
 I smile instead.